 What interest, if any, do you have in pursuing a career in the high-tech industry?
 NO INTEREST

 If you were interested in attending a high-tech training program, how would you decide what course to attend?
+Word of mouth.
+Find someone else who’s done it.

 What factors would be most important to you when selecting a course?
+Where it’s at.
+Pay… Standards…

 Have you used the GI Bill Comparison Tool before?
 If yes, what was your experience?

-Okay, let's go ahead and walk through a few scenarios.

-Think Aloud

-While you are going through the site, we ask that you please think aloud and vocalize your thoughts and decisions.
-The more you say about what you are thinking and wondering, the more we’ll learn.
-We are interested in your first reaction to each page, as well as what you are thinking as you engage with each page.
-If you have questions about what information needs to go in a particular field, it’s likely that many other Veterans will too.
-Sharing your thoughts aloud may seem strange at first, but it helps us understand what you are thinking and give us valuable information.
+Used the GI Bill when I first got out.
+I knew where to go… I went directly to the community college.

 Review the VET TEC Overview Page (5 minutes)

 https://vagov-content-pr-433.herokuapp.com/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program/

-To give you a little more background on the VET TEC program, we'd like to share an overview page with you.
-Feel free to take as much time as you like reading the page and let us know when you are ready to continue.

 Do you have any questions about what you’ve read?

-Prototype

-Let switch over to the Comparison Tool.

-Just so you know, this is a prototype, rather than a real website.
-We create mock-ups like these and share them with Veterans in sessions like this to be sure we have everything right before we code the actual website.
-You'll notice that only certain links have been activated and you’ll not need to enter any data.
-When you click a field, text will appear automatically.
+It’s pretty simple.

 Scenario #1 (10 minutes)

 Let’s assume you'd like to advance your IT career by taking advantage of the new VET TEC program.
 You are interested in finding a local training course to attend.
 Using the GI Bill Comparison Tool, how would you find a training course and determine how much housing allowance you’d receive while attending the course?

 Please talk aloud and let us know what you are thinking.

-[After the participant has selected a program and shared thoughts aloud.]

-What are your first impressions of the process of searching for VET TEC providers and programs

-What led you to select [Program Name] over the others?

-What information on these pages is the most valuable to you?

-What aspect of the page or the process might Veterans find confusing or unclear?
-Why?
+Is only familiar with 9/11 and doesn’t understand why he’d want to choose another program

+I was looking at length of programs.

+“This is cool because it breaks down what it gives the school and what it gives you.
+One less thing you have to scroll for. “

+Would select the longer one because the amount paid to you is greater (doesn’t seem to connect that it pays more because the program is longer)

+Prioritizes the housing allowance and amount paid to the Veteran over whatever the course is.

+Curious if the housing allowance is a separate amount of money from the “Total paid to you amount”

 Scenario #2 (10 minutes)

 Let say you're interested in taking an online course to build your coding skills.
 Using the site, how would you find a couple of online courses?
+Is impressed with the amount of money that Veterans get paid.

 [After participant finds at least two online programs.]